-[Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act] The PHA must approve a request for an accommodation if the following three conditions are met:
+[Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act]

+HAWC must approve a request for an accommodation if the following three conditions are met:

-- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on the PHA, or fundamentally alter the nature of the PHA's operations.
+- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on HAWC, or fundamentally alter the nature of HAWC's operations.

 Requests for accommodations must be assessed on a case-by-case basis.
-The determination of undue financial and administrative burden must be made on a case-by-case basis involving various factors, such as the cost of the requested accommodation, the financial resources of the PHA at the time of the request, the benefits that the accommodation would provide to the family, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.
+The determination of undue financial and administrative burden must be made on a case-by-case basis involving various factors, such as the cost of the requested accommodation, the financial resources of HAWC at the time of the request, the benefits that the accommodation would provide to the family, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.

-Before making a determination whether to approve the request, the PHA may enter into discussion and negotiation with the family, request more information from the family, or may require the family to sign a consent form so that the PHA may verify the need for the requested accommodation.
+Before making a determination whether to approve the request, HAWC may enter into discussion and negotiation with the family, request more information from the family, or may require the family to sign a consent form so that HAWC may verify the need for the requested accommodation.

-The PHA will evaluate and respond to all requests for Reasonable Accommodation in accordance with its Reasonable Accommodation policy (see Addendum A to this Plan).
+HAWC will evaluate and respond to all requests for Reasonable Accommodation in accordance with its Reasonable Accommodation policy (see Addendum A to this Plan).